technofocus-pte/buildmoderniseaiappsdepth/Use case 03/Usecase03.md

 ![](./media/image16.jpeg)

 >**Note:** Optionally, the Dockerfile_Solution in the root of your project contains the contents needed.As you can see, this Docker file
-Build stage has six instructions.
+The build stage has six instructions.

-## Exercise 3 : Build and run a container image for the Java app
+## Exercise 3: Build and run a container image for the Java app

 In this unit, you will build and run the container image.
 As mentioned earlier, a running instance of an image is a container.

-### Task 1 : Build a container image
+### Task 1: Build a container image

 Now that you've successfully constructed a Dockerfile, you can instruct Docker to build a container image for you.